wakidurrahman/meeting-schedule-apps/docs/MEETING_SCHEDULER_IMPLEMENTATION.md

-# Meeting Scheduler Implementation with Calendar Guide
+# Meeting Scheduler Implementation with Calendar UI.

-## 📅 Overview v1.0.0 (2025-08-19)
+## 📅 Overview v1.0.1 (2025-08-19)

 This document provides a comprehensive guide to the **completed** Meeting Scheduler implementation - a full-stack internal virtual meeting scheduler application similar to Google Calendar or Microsoft Teams.
 The implementation follows atomic design principles, uses specialized templates, and is **ready for production deployment**.